HOW TO SIMPLIFY YOUR WARDROBE

 12. Hangers

-It may be a little thing but having matching or the same hangers instantly makes a difference to the look and feel of your wardrobe.
+It may be a little thing but having matching or identical hangers instantly makes a difference to the look and feel of your wardrobe.
 It’s neater, tidier and looks much more appealing.
 There are lots of ingenious hangers for all type of clothes and sizes of wardrobes available.

 13. Consider when enough is enough